Welcome To The Encinitas/Leucadia Train Horn Quiet Zone Initiative!

 Trains are required to blow their horn at a volume between 96 and 110 decibels.
 That level of noise is scientifically shown to pose health risks to those exposed, from increased chance of heart attacks in adults to developmental delays in children.
 It’s worth noting that the City of Encinitas bans noise from residential areas above 70 decibels between the hours of 7am and 10 pm and above 65 decibels from 10pm to 7am.

-Join us to urge Mayor Blakespear, our city council members, and city public works to establish Quiet Zones here in Encinitas.
+Join us to urge Mayor Kranz, our city council members, and city public works to establish Quiet Zones here in Encinitas.
 Sign the petition, join us on Facebook, and spread the word.
 Together, we can do this thing.

 Next Steps: